-All lines of the AWB RFC in Austria fulfill the criteria of 1435mm track gauge already in 2019.
+All lines of the AWB RFC in Austria fulfilled the criteria of 1435mm track gauge already in 2019.

-ÖBB will implement the following larger projects on the AWB RFC before 2030:
+ÖBB-I will implement the following larger projects on the AWB RFC before 2030:

 - Line: Bischofshofen Salzburg: Golling-Abtenau Sulzau; Improvement of alignment and speed increase; by 2022 - Line: Graz Bruck a.d.
 Mur: Station reconfigurations Bruck a.d.M Graz (Mixnitz-Bärenschützklamm, Frohnleiten, Peggau-Deutschfeistritz, Gratwein-Gratkorn) incl.
-740m sidings for capacity improvement; new 740m sidings; by 2027

-Line: Spielfeld-Straß - Graz: Graz - Weitendorf; 4.
+740m sidings for capacity improvement; new 740m sidings; by 2027 - Line: Spielfeld-Straß Graz: Graz Weitendorf; 4.
 Track upgrade; Connection to Terminal and Airport link; Connection Koralm line for capacity improvement (4 track upgrade), Terminal connection; by 2025

-ÖBB together with the Ministry of transport did comprehensive traffic forecasts (passenger and freight traffic) and timetable/capacity calculations.
+ÖBB-I together with the Ministry of transport did a comprehensive traffic forecasts (passenger and freight traffic) and timetable/capacity calculations.
 With the prerequisite of implementing the above mentioned projects, there will be no capacity bottlenecks on the lines of AWB RFC in Austria before 2030 (>100% according to UIC method).
+(Remark: a single-track line itself is not indication of a capacity bottleneck).